PKU-Alignment/align-anything/projects/text_image_to_text_image/README.md

 python pre_tokenize_parallel_example.py
 ```

-If you are dealing with prefernce dataset (for DPO or RM), you can use `preference_tokenize_example.py` to pre-tokenize the dataset:
+If you are dealing with preference dataset (for DPO or RM), you can use `preference_tokenize_example.py` to pre-tokenize the dataset:

 ```bash
 python preference_tokenize_example.py